kartonfarkas/api_docs/source/suite/customers/administrator_delete.rst

      - Comments
    * - admin_id
      - int
-     - the ID of the admin to delete
+     - ID of the admin to delete
      -

 Result Example